What is the Erasmus+ study mobility program?

 Finally, it will be necessary to sign themobility agreement, which will establish the conditions for assigning the mobility contribution.

-However, it is the student's responsibility to be properly informed about the required documents and the various deadlines.
+However, it is the student's responsibility to be fully informed about the required documents and the various deadlines.

 Preparatory information meetings